CUMI receives ToT from DMRL to manufacture add-on composite armour for ‘Made-in-India’ WhAP & other armoured vehicles

 Pioneering advanced and indigenously manufactured materials to protect armoured vehicles

 With 70 years of expertise in materials science engineering, CUMI is well-positioned to deliver advanced armour materials for defence applications.
 Over the years, CUMI, as a long-standing partner of DMRL, has been involved in cutting-edge innovations in materials that have helped design robust armouring solutions for military vehicles.
 Key priorities addressed include lightweighting, easy manoeuvrability regardless of terrain, improved ballistic protection through precision engineering, while being resistant to impact and extreme weather conditions.
-For instance, a key feature of the WhAP vehicle is superior mobility, allowing it to navigate the toughest terrains on land and water with ease.
+For instance, a key feature of the WhAP is superior mobility, to navigate through the toughest terrains on land and water with ease.
 This can be attributed to CUMI’s lightweight composite armour panels, crafted with advanced ceramics for exceptional protection with minimal increase in weight.

 Expanded scope through materials science innovation for India and the world